 The picture above shows an example of a smaller, less expensive, ethanol CBD extractor machine.
 As you can see, it looks a lot less complicated.

 Extracting CBD doesn’t need to be hard.
 Some manufacturers use water vapor or ice to extract the cannabinoids and terpenes.
 It is very time consuming, but can still deliver some decent yields of extract.
 Like everything else, you must do it properly.

 - Biomass that has been cut up into very minute pieces is mixed with dry ice or plain ice.

 - The chemists then pour water all over this mixture.
 A fine mesh container, or bag, houses the mixture to allow the chemists to pour water through it.
 The chemists do this multiple times.

 - All of the CBD extract will settle at the bottom while the mesh bag contains the leftover biomass material.
 Thant’s it.
 It sounds easy, but it is time consuming.

-Using water extraction sounds like the most natural way to perform CBD extraction, but it really isn’t.
+Using water extraction sounds like the most natural way to perform CBD oil extraction, but it really isn’t.
 Supercritical CO2 extraction is just as natural, the name just makes it sound…weird.
-Either method would produce excellent CBD products.
+Either method would produce excellent CBD oil.

 Conclusion | Extracting CBD from Hemp

 And there you have it.
-These are three of the most popular methods of extraction.
+These are three of the most popular extraction methods to make CBD oil out of hemp plant material.
 I will list them again for those of you who like to skip to the conclusion:

 - Water extraction – good method, but slow and hard to scale